Policies and Standards (Graduate)

 Students are entitled to withdraw honorably from the University if their record is satisfactory and all financial obligations are satisfied.
-Students must complete and sign the “Notification of Student’s Withdrawal” form in the Student Services Center.
+Students must complete and sign the “Notification of Student’s Withdrawal” form in Student Financial Services.
 The student should also notify the graduate program advisor or administrator.
 Partial tuition refunds may be available depending on when the student withdraws.
 Refer to the Tuition and Fees section of this catalog for more information.
 Grades of W will appear on the student’s transcript for the term.

 - Future Term Withdrawal

 Students are required to notify PLU and the dean or his/her designee (e.g., program director) if they do not plan to return for the following term.
 Students are entitled to withdraw honorably from the University if their record is satisfactory and all financial obligations are satisfied.
-Students must complete and sign the Notification of Student Withdrawal form in the Student Services Center.
+Students must complete and sign the Notification of Student Withdrawal form in Student Financial Services.
 Students who do not follow the above policy for withdrawal may not re-enter the program without a petition approved by the program director and dean.

 - Medical Withdrawal